 We remain open for business albeit in a new way and welcome all enquiries.
 We wish all of our clients and contacts, their families and friends, the very best through a most difficult time for us all and we will see you on the other side!

 We provide a fixed fee, efficient and experienced conveyancing service for lease extensions helping you to successfully either process an agreed extension or negotiate with the freeholder whilst at the same time following the necessary statutory procedure.

 Lease extensions are particularly common in London with the thousands of houses converted into flats.
 It is often necessary to start the statutory procedure to extend, based on 2 years ownership, whilst in practice, most extensions are agreed by consent.

 The reason for this is that the freeholder cannot resist the extension as long as you qualify to extend and comply with the procedure, and the premium will be within a fairly narrow band.
 Consequently, there is little real incentive for freeholders to be difficult, but some still are!

-We can also assist with negotiations on the premium to extend a lease and do so on a time spent basis, since each matter is different.
+Our solicitors can also assist with negotiations on the premium to extend a lease.
 If you are unable to reach an agreement with the freeholder after exhausting negotiations and the statutory procedure, you would need to apply to the Leasehold Valuation Tribunal to decide the correct premium.
 Our litigation department can assist with such applications, which are chargeable on a time basis.

 In order to be able to exercise this right, you must satisfy certain criteria.